LÖVE

 The LÖVE SDK integrates our multiplayer platform with LÖVE.
 The library provides methods and variables to use within your game client code - these communicate changes in state from your server side simulation to the game client itself.

-The LÖVE SDK can be installed by cloning the latest version from our GitHub into your a folder called sdk
+The LÖVE SDK can be installed by cloning the latest version from our into your a folder called sdk

 within your LÖVE game directory.